SIERRA117a1/Webscraper/README.md

-1. open personal.py first an copy your User agent...
-Just Gooogle it... whats my user agent.
+1. open personal.py first and copy your User agent.(Your user agent can be found by simply googling it)

 2. open main.py

 3. open test.py

-4. it will take a long time to update data.
+4. Updating data takes a long time.

-this should work..
-WARNING: Web scraping(WS) is not legal without the permission of the server...
-This program is only made for getting an impression of WS... so don't use in any of your program without considering the risk.
+WARNING: Web scraping(WS) is not legal unless you have the permission of the server owner.
+This Program is made just for educational purposes.
+Use it at your own risk.

-feel free to contribut any change.